plerup/makeEspArduino/README.md

 #### Crash analysis

 The rule **crash** will enable you to paste the output of a program crash for esp8266 or esp32.
 Explanatory reason and call stack traceback will be listed with source file and line number for each call found.

+#### Compiler preprocessor

+Sometimes it can be useful to see the actual full source file content once all include files and macros have been expanded.
+The rule **preproc** is available for this purpose.
+The path of the source file to be analyzed is specified via the variable **SRC_FILE**.
+Example:

+    espmake preproc SRC_FILE=my_file.ino